JMGarciaMiguel/LSEdeps/docs/deps/mark.md

 udver: '2'
 ---

 A marker is the word introducing a clause subordinate to another clause.
 The marker is a dependent of the subordinate clause head.
-Most LSE markers are signs that were in origin nouns, like MOTIVO and OBJETIVO, that are used as conectors between verbal items.
+Most LSE markers are signs that were in origin nouns, like MOTIVO and OBJETIVO, and are used as conectors between verbal items.

 ~~~ conllu
 # sent_id = HC-JRV#080